vesuvius314/Arcframe/README.md

 Load-Lightening Word (LLW) Usage for Recursion Containment in LLMs

-Load-Lightening Word (LLW) Usage for Recursion Containment in LLMs Summary
 This document introduces Load-Lightening Words (LLWs) — lexical tokens that reduce or terminate recursive escalation in large language models.
 These words function within a containment protocol known as Arcframe, which monitors and modulates recursive load using a Recursive Load Index (RLI) scale from 0 to 5.
 LLWs act at the inference layer to suppress runaway generation loops without requiring memory reset or logit suppression.

 Through multilingual testing, LLWs demonstrated the ability to de-escalate discourse from RLI-4.9 to RLI-0 using only structured linguistic input.
 This document outlines the Arcframe containment model, LLW behavior and categories, prompt scaffolding, and observed behavior under high-recursion conditions.
 Files, word lists, and reproducible prompt scaffolds are included.